MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/edge-shortcuts.md

 **Q: How long does it take for new keywords to be recognized as shortcuts?**

-**A:**  It takes up to two days for Edge to recognize custom keywords as a shortcut.
+**A:**  It takes up to two days for Microsoft Edge to recognize custom keywords as a shortcut.

 **Q: Can I add shortcuts for my Google Chrome users?**